 Tensile Strength The maximum force a material can bear without tearing apart.
 Roofing membranes should have sufficient tensile strengths to resist the severe stresses caused by internal and external forces imposed on it.
 Thermal shock, caused by sudden heating or cooling of a membrane, causes stress that a roofing membrane must be able to withstand.
 The greater the tensile strength of a membrane, the greater resistance it will have to splitting, breaking or tearing.

 Tiles - interlocking - Traditionally made from concrete with a profile allowing the tiles to overlap each other side to side, so giving much better protection from the ingress of water.
 Typically 380x230mm with an effective width of 200mm (i.e. 30mm overlap).
 They are normally laid in straight lines up the roof with a single lap.
-They tend to be heavier per square meter than slate but lighter than plain tiles.
+They tend to be heavier per square metre than slate but lighter than plain tiles.
 Locating lugs (nibs) on the back are used to mount then on the roofing battens.
 Usually suitable for pitched roofs with a slope of 23° or greater.

 Tiles - plain - Traditionally made from clay, generally about 265x165.
-Need to be laid in a brick like bond with a double lap to avoid water entry around the sides, due to the required double lap, they tend to be heavier per square meter than both slate and interlocking tiles.
+Need to be laid in a brick like bond with a double lap to avoid water entry around the sides, due to the required double lap, they tend to be heavier per square metre than both slate and interlocking tiles.
 Locating lugs (nibs) on the back are used to mount then on the roofing battens.
 Usually suitable for pitched roofs with a slope of 35° or greater.